54Hoi/kachitoritai/README.md

 # kachitoritai

-this is a web for demo.
+this is a website for demo.